-In its early days, people observed Mother's Day by going to church and writing letters to their mothers.
+In its early days, people observed Mother's Day by going to church, and by writing letters to their mothers.
 Eventually, sending cards and giving gifts and flowers were added to the tradition.

 started the tradition of wearing a carnation on Mother's Day.
 A colored carnation means that a person's mother is living.
-A white carnation indicates that a person's mother is dead.
+A white carnation indicates that a person's mother is deceased.

 In Britain and some parts of Europe, the fourth Sunday of Lent was often celebrated as Mothering Day, but that has been replaced by Mother's Day, for the most part.